 BENlabs: New apps like RedNote, Clapper, Flip, and Lemon8 are growing quickly.
 Should brands and creators consider these platforms?

-Aaron Frank: Unless TikTok’s access is completely shut off for an extended period, we won’t see a mass exodus to other platforms immediately.
-The removal from app stores may cause gradual migration, possibly over a year or more.
-TikTok’s unmatched algorithm means it’s uncertain which platform will rise as a replacement, whether it’s RedNote, Lemon8, Triller, or established players like YouTube Shorts and Instagram Reels.
+Aaron Frank: Unless TikTok’s access is completely shut off for an extended period in April, we won’t see a mass exodus to other platforms immediately.
+Once the January ban was extended, for example, the growth of many of these upstart apps stalled.
+If a ban does move forward, the unique strength of TikTok’s algorithm makes it uncertain which platform will rise as a replacement, whether it’s RedNote, Lemon8, Triller, or established players like YouTube Shorts and Instagram Reels.

-Brands should keep an eye on these emerging platforms, especially as different platforms may appeal to different audiences.
+Brands should keep an eye on emerging platforms, especially as different platforms may appeal to different audiences.
 In short, any new platform that attracts a community should potentially be of interest to brands.
-Early data shows younger users gravitating toward YouTube Shorts, while older demographics lean towards Instagram.
+Early data shows younger users gravitating toward YouTube Shorts and Snapchat, while older demographics lean towards Instagram.
 Innovative brands are already experimenting with these platforms to test, learn and see what might work.

 BENlabs: What is one piece of advice for brands navigating these changes?

 Aaron Frank: Authenticity is crucial for audience engagement, regardless of the platform.
-Many TikTok creators have been transparent about the ban, guiding their followers to other platforms like YouTube and Instagram.
+Many TikTok creators have been transparent about the potential impact of a ban, guiding their followers to other platforms like YouTube and Instagram.
 For both creators and brands, maintaining transparency, authenticity and staying adaptable will be essential during uncertain times like these.